i-JRay-i/binarycfadesign/README.md

 Mainly there are four methods for implementing a binary CFA;

-* item Weighted SoftMax
+* Weighted SoftMax
-* item Normalized Probability Masking
+* Normalized Probability Masking
-* item STE-aided Hard Thresholding
+* STE-aided Hard Thresholding
-* item Regularization Term Enforcement
+* Regularization Term Enforcement

 Currently, this repository contains the first three methods in TensorFlow and the second and third in PyTorch.